yusef-r/daowyn/README.md

   - I conceived and built the entire MVP end-to-end — including the smart contract, frontend UI, backend relay, and auto-draw keeper — to demonstrate a provably fair decentralized prize pool on Hedera.

 - **Architecture & System Design**
-  - I designed a two-stage draw lifecycle to eliminate race conditions.
+  - I designed a three-stage lifecycle to eliminate race conditions.
   - I integrated Hedera's PRNG system contract to enable on-chain verifiable randomness.
   - I built the "Smart Vending Machine" entry mechanism that dynamically handles pool fill logic and auto-refunds any overage.